diegonti/TFM-database/README.md

 # TFM-database
 Database for the extra information of my Master's thesis work, "Tuning MXenes towards their Use in Photocatalytic Water Splitting".
+Here, you will find the complete database utilized for the Machine Learning (ML) models, as well as additional data that could not be accommodated within the confines of the report.